Circee-robot/code_f3/README.md

 If you forgot to clone with submodule just run `git submodule update --init --recursive`

-To compile and flash you need gcc-arm-none-eabi-bin, st-linkand  openocd
+To compile and flash you need gcc-arm-none-eabi-bin, st-linkand  openocd openocd 0.12.0 is broken while flashing f3, openocd 0.11.0 is known to work

 To build: `mainTest.elf`
 To flash: `mainTest.flash`